carlisue/Smart_Room_Controller/README.md

   *and toggles the hue lights on and off*

 2. **Reads BME Sensor Data**
-  * *Tempurature and humidity are writen to OLED screen*
+  * *Temperature and humidity are writen to OLED screen*
-  * *Tempurature over 75 degrees will trigger fan to ON*
+  * *Temperature over 75 degrees will trigger fan to ON*

 3. **Ultrasonic Sensor**
   * *Toggles defaultMode and breakMode by detecting distance in inches*